 There is no age limit for your contributions.
 You can contribute to your Roth IRA at any age as long as you earn income.

 Minors who earn income can also invest in Roth IRA.
-While youngsters have fewer opportunities to make money, there are many sources of income that will count – babysitting, garden cleaning, child acting, modeling, selling lemonade, distributing papers, etc.
+While youngsters have fewer opportunities to make money, many sources of income will count – babysitting, garden cleaning, child acting, modeling, selling lemonade, distributing papers, etc.

 3. No investment restrictions